- CAREER SERVICES

 Another aspect that truly sets us apart from other electrician schools throughout the Baltimore, Maryland area is that we not only provide you with excellent training, but we are also dedicated to helping you succeed after graduation.

 With our job placement assistance program, we will teach you the necessary skills it takes to earn a career.
 These skills include:

 And while we’re proud of everything we can do, you don’t have to take our word for it.
 Simply read what one of our electrician school students has to say about his experience in the program:

 “I am proud to say that I am a graduate of North American Trade Schools.
 The training was hands-on and real world.
 My employer is very impressed with the knowledge and skill I brought to the job.”

 ~ Angelo De La Cruz

-If you are interested in learning more about what it takes to become an electrician, or you want to learn how you can start your career, please contact us today.
+If you are interested in learning more about what it takes to become an electrician, or you want to learn how our school for electricians can start your career, please contact us today.
 We look forward to hearing from you!